barryvdh/laravel-security/readme.md

  - AuthVoter, check if a user is autenticated (`IS_AUTHENTICATED` or `AUTH`)
  - RoleHierarchyVoter: Check a user for a role, using the hierarchy in the config. (`ROLE_ADMIN`, `ROLE_EDITOR` etc)

-To use roles, add a function getRoles() to your User model, which returns an array of Role strings
+To use roles, add a function getRoles() to your User model, which returns an array of Role strings (Note: roles must begin with ROLE_)

     public function roles(){
         return $this->belongsToMany('Role');